 An ecommerce product recommendation engine is a piece of technology that displays recommended products to shoppers throughout your store.
 It uses machine learning to get smarter and show increasingly relevant products to shoppers based on their interests and previous browsing behavior.

 While it’s possible to manually implement rudimentary “also-liked” recommendations on your ecommerce site, product recommendations best practices call for the deployment of a ‘product recommendations engine’.

 There are three basic approaches used to configure the underlying algorithm:

-All three methods use machine-learning algorithms to fuel the process.
-While the mathematical principles behind each are elaborate and complicated, the application to your site doesn’t have to be overwhelming.
+All three methods use machine-learning algorithms to fuel the process and provide personalized product recommendations.
+While the mathematical principles behind each are elaborate and complicated, the application to your online store doesn’t have to be overwhelming.

 Is the product recommendations process really worth the trouble?
 Isn’t the incorporation of machine learning a bit beyond the scope of all but the largest ecommerce websites?

-Those are the types of questions we often hear from clients.
+Those are the types of questions we often hear.
 There are times when it seems the high-tech movement is going too far, and machine-learning algorithms are a prime example of that complaint.